HenriWahl/doko3000/README.md

     docker-compose -f docker/docker-compose-https.yml up -d

-The third file *docker-compose-traefik-letsencrypt.yml* can be used for Let's Encrypt setups.
+The file *docker-compose-traefik-letsencrypt.yml* can be used for Let's Encrypt setups.
 This docker-compose configuration surely has to be customized.

-If you need help to get it running do not hesitate to contact me.
+If you **need help** to get it running do not hesitate to contact me.

 ### Running prebuilt image from Dockerhub